 Angela has an MSc in Environmental Technology from Imperial College, and a first class BA Hons in International Relations and English Language.
 Her areas of expertise are non-traditional security issues and Global Environmental Change and Policy.
 She joined the Global Canopy Programme as a Project Assistant for the REDD Desk in 2009.
 She project managed the REDD Desk and coordinated research for the REDD Countries Database until 2012.
 After returning from maternity leave Angela took up the position of Support System Development and is currently coordinating GCP’s development efforts.

-Arthur is responsible for writing and editing reports and web copy for the Unlocking Forest Finance project.
+Arthur is responsible for writing and editing reports and web copy as well as communications work promoting the organisation's work.
 Before coming to GCP, he spent four years working as a Press Officer at the European Environment Agency in Copenhagen.
 He has also worked in journalism and environmental campaigning in the UK, Spain and Argentina.

 Arthur’s educational background is in social sciences, with a degree in Journalism Studies and a master’s degree in Environment, Politics and Globalisation.

 Ben has a first class BA in Geography from University College London.
 He has worked on environmental issues in both NGO and consultancy contexts, and his independent research has been recognised by the Royal Geographical Society.
 Ben currently works on the Forest 500 and Trase projects.